stonefl/stonefl.github.io/_posts/2021-02-01-connect-to-oracle-database-with-python-cx-oracle-through-ldap-in-ubuntu.md

 With the installation and setttings, the following Python scripts is an example program that can be used to connect to a remote Oracle Database.

 Althrough the scripts itself is pretty simple and self-explanatory, you need to note the **[DBservicename]** in the scripts.
-If your OID is created with only `cn=OracleContext`context, then you need to append a dot (.) at the end of service name.
+If your OID is created with only one context of `cn=OracleContext`, then you need to append a dot (.) at the end of service name.
 For my case, my service name is ABC_DEFG and the OID is created with the only context of `cn=OracleContext`, so I need to specify the server as `ABC_DEFG.`.

 ```python